The Benefits of Neutering Dogs

 - Despite what the men in our lives say, neutering your Cocker Spaniel won't make him any less of a 'man-dog'!

-- 'Allowing your dog to mate will stop his behavioral problems'.
+- 'Allowing your dog to mate will stop his behavioural problems'.
 Don't believe that reducing your Cocker Spaniel's sexual frustration by allowing him to mate will stop him from behaving aggressively.

 - If you have your dog neutered, it will not change his or her basic personality; they will still be the loving, mischievous, and characterful dog you have come to know and love.